SENSE-Lab-OSU/SENSE-Lab-OSU.github.io/README.md

 # SENSE-Lab-OSU.github.io
-The website for SENSE Lab at The Ohio State University This repository is inspired from [Kording lab page](http://kordinglab.com/).
+The website for SENSE Lab at The Ohio State University This repository (and README) is inspired from [Kording lab page](http://kordinglab.com/).
 We use Jekyll to run our Github page.

 ## Run the page locally using Jekyll